refaqtor/nimetry/README.md

 # Nimetry - Plotting in Pure Nim

-This is a huge *WIP*, and as such will be changing frequently.
+This is a WIP, and as such will be changing frequently.
 [See documentation here](https://ijneb.github.io/nimetry/).

 ## Example